atilacardoso/Laravel-Docker---Terraform---PHP-Apache-using-AWS-Resources/CONTRIBUTING.md

 # Contributing Guidelines

 Thank you for considering contributing to my project!
-I appreciate your time and effort in helping make our project better.
+I appreciate your time and effort in helping make my project better.

 ## Table of Contents